 You should always have chew toys around the house for your dog, no matter the age, especially for teething puppies.

 How To Use A Dog Chew Toy For Training

 Chew toys are pretty straight forward, but people tend to not use them to their fullest.
-Meaning that there is more to it than just tossing the toy in the floor in front of your dog.
+Meaning that there is more to it than just tossing the toy on the floor in front of your dog.

-When your puppy is biting on you or something they shouldn’t be you can redirect them to bite on the chew toy.
+When your puppy is biting on you or something, they shouldn’t be. you can redirect them to bite on the chew toy.

-Sometimes it may take a little effort on your end to actually engage in play with your puppy.
+Sometimes, it may take a little effort on your end to actually engage in play with your puppy.

-Meaning you will need to get in the floor with them and coax them into engaging with the chew toy!
+Meaning, you will need to get in the floor with them and coax them into engaging with the chew toy!